 The newest experience is Astronaut Training.
 You will join a crew on a mission and train for it.

-The mission simulates launching to Mars, landing and walking on the red planet.
-You will also train to perform a spacewalk using an immersive microgravity simulation technology.
+The mission simulates launching to Mars, landing, and walking on the red planet.
+You will also train to perform a spacewalk using immersive microgravity simulation technology.

 As you train, you can create personalized video logs of your experience to revisit after you complete your mission – and share it with family and friends.

 The training takes 4 to 5 hours and anyone ages 10 and older can participate.